Outcome statement

 The provider implements a workforce strategy to:

-- Identify, record and monitor the number and mix of workers required and engaged to manage and deliver quality care and services
+- identify, record and monitor the number and mix of aged care workers required and engaged to manage and deliver safe, quality funded aged care services

-- Use direct employment to engage workers whenever possible, and minimise the use of independent contractors
+- use direct employment to engage aged care workers whenever possible, and minimise the use of independent contractors and agencies providing contractors

-- Mitigate the risk and impact of workforce shortages and worker absences or vacancies
+- mitigate the risk and impact of workforce shortages and aged care worker absences or vacancies.

-The provider implements strategies for supporting and maintaining a satisfied and psychologically safe workforce.
+The provider implements strategies for supporting and maintaining a satisfied and psychologically safe aged care workforce.

 Why is this outcome important?